 Twilio will only allow you to send around 200 messages per day from each long number.
 If you want to send more messages per day and you cannot afford a short code, you can get additional long numbers from Twilio.
 Include those additional numbers by listing them, separated by a

 From=12345051212|19875052323|15675052345.
 When you include multiple long numbers, one number is chosen at random each time an SMS message is sent.

 Click Save to create your provider.

-You can now use CiviSMS to send an SMS message to your phone number (the one you verified in earlier steps).
+You can now use CiviSMS to send an SMS message to any mobile phone number you have access too.

 See Everyday Tasks for some ways you can send messages.